P/E Mean Reversion on German Stocks: 10.20% CAGR, 5.76% Alpha vs DAX

 Conclusion

-The strategy works best in macro environments where European industrials and quality value names are in favor: the post-dot-com recovery, 2005-2007 expansion, 2010 rebound, and 2022 value rotation all delivered.
-It struggles when US growth dominates or when Germany's domestic economy faces structural headwinds.
+The strategy works best in environments where German quality industrials and value names are in favor.
+It struggles when Germany's domestic economy faces structural headwinds (2024 recession) or when specific sectors dominate index returns (2016 financials rally).

-For investors with European equity exposure, a sector-relative discount screen adds a systematic quality and value tilt that has historically paid off over full cycles.
+For investors with European equity exposure, a sector-relative discount screen adds a systematic quality and value tilt that has historically delivered strong alpha over full cycles.

 Data: Ceta Research (FMP financial data warehouse).
 Returns in EUR (local currency).
-Benchmark S&P 500 in USD.
-Past performance doesn't guarantee future results.
+Benchmark DAX Total Return.
+Past performance does not guarantee future results.
 See full methodology at github.com/ceta-research/backtests.